YCChenVictor/blog-frontend/src/posts/software/ood/programming-principle.md

 ```

 ### Polymorphism

+Polymorphism refers to the ability of objects of different classes to be treated as if they are of the same class.
+This allows for more flexible and dynamic programming, as objects can be used interchangeably without the need for complex type checking and casting.

 For example, I want to create Animals: Dog, Cat, Bird I can write a polymorphic class as follow: